alexandershaw4/SourceMesh/README.md

 %  - times  = vector of titles (time values?)
 %
 %
 % NETWORKS:
 %--------------------------------------------------------------------------
 %
-%  atemplate('network',A);    plot template mesh with 90x90 AAL network, A.
+%  % Plot template mesh with 90x90 AAL network, A:
+%  atemplate('network',A);
 %
-%  atemplate('sourcemodel',sormod,'network',A);  plot network A  at
+%  % Plot network A  at sourcemodel locations in 'sormod'.
-%  sourcemodel locations in sormod. sormod is n-by-3, netowrk is n-by-n.
+%  % Sormod is n-by-3, network is n-by-n.
+%  atemplate('sourcemodel',sormod,'network',A);
 %
+%  % As above but writes out .node and .edge files for the network, and the gifti mesh file.
 %  atemplate('sourcemodel',sormod,'network',A,'write','savename');
-%   - as above but writes out .node and .edge files for the network, and
-%   the gifti mesh file.
 %
+%  % Plot network defined by .edge and .node files:
+%  atemplate('network','edgefile');
 %
+%
-%  OTHER
+% Project to ATLAS
 %--------------------------------------------------------------------------
 %
-%  atemplate('labels');         plot node labels (AAL90)
+%  % Put overlay into atlas space: [choose aal90, aal78 or aal58]
+%  atemplate('sourcemodel',sormod,'overlay',o,'template','aal58')
 %
-%  atemplate('labels', all_roi_tissueindex, labels); where all_roi_tissue
-%  is a 1-by-num-vertices vector containing indices of the roi this vertex
-%  belongs to, and 'labels' contains the labels for each roi.
-The text
-%  labels are added at the centre of the ROI.
+%  % Put network into atlas space:
+%  atemplate('sourcemodel',sormod,'network',N,'template','aal78')
 %
+%  % Put video into atlas space:
+%  atemplate('sourcemodel',sormod,'video',m,'name',times,'template','aal78')
+%
+%
+% OTHER:
+%--------------------------------------------------------------------------
+%
+%  % Plot default AAL90 node labels on default mesh:
+%  atemplate('labels');
+%
+%  % Plot specified labels at centre of roi's specified by all_roi_tissueindex:
+%  atemplate('labels', all_roi_tissueindex, labels);
+%
+%  % Where:
+%  % all_roi_tissue = a 1-by-num-vertices vector containing indices of the roi this vertex belongs to
+%  % 'labels' = the labels for each roi.
+%  % The text labels are added at the centre of the ROI.
+%
 %  Labels notes:
 %     - If plotting a network, only edge-connected nodes are labelled.
 %     - If plotting a set of nodes (below), only those are labelled.
 %     - Otherwise, all ROIs/node labels are added!
 %
-%  atemplate('nodes', N);             Plot dots at node==1, i.e. N=[90,1]
+%  % Plot dots at node==1, i.e. N=[90,1]:
-%  atemplate('tracks',tracks,header); plot tracks loaded with trk_read
+%  atemplate('nodes', N);
 %
-%  Note: any combination of the inputs should be possible.
+%  % Plot tracks loaded with trk_read, from along-tract-stats toolbox.
+%  % This function requires some work...
+%  atemplate('tracks',tracks,header);
 %
+%  Any combination of the inputs should be possible.
+%  See scripts in 'Examples' folder for more help.
 %
 %
 %
 % AN EXAMPLE NETWORK: from 5061 vertex sourcemodel with AAL90 labels
 %--------------------------------------------------------------------------
-%
 % load New_AALROI_6mm.mat          % load ft source model, labels and roi_inds
-%
 % net  = randi([0 1],5061,5061);   % generate a network for this sourmod
 % pos  = template_sourcemodel.pos; % get sourcemodel vertices
 % labs = AAL_Labels;               % roi labels